Termites and your home

 Building and Energy recommends only licensed pest controllers carry out this work.
 Chemical baits Strategically placed bait stations can be used to lure termites to a food source, such as dry wood or paper refuse.
 About 30 bait stations are needed for a typical house and they need to be inspected regularly to assess termite activity.

 Once the termites are attracted to the bait station, a particular termicide is added that sticks to the termite.

 To deal with termites in the garden, specialised pest managers drill into wood or the trunk of a tree to insert temperature probes that help to locate the termite nest.
 Despite regular inspections of the garden, termites may still enter the home.
 In the home, the first indicator may be a slight discolouration of a wall surface, followed by warping if wood panelling is used to line the wall.
 If you find termites in your home, don’t disturb them by using household sprays or removing infested wood.
 Take time to investigate the size and nature of the problem as well as the options available for termite eradication.

 Whichever system you select, it is important to do regular inspections – in particular inspect your property every six months for any obvious signs of infestation.
-The Building Commission recommends you arrange for an inspection by a licensed pest control operator at least once a year to look for signs of infestation and to undertake any preventative measures.
+Building and Energy recommends you arrange for an inspection by a licensed pest control operator at least once a year to look for signs of infestation and to undertake any preventative measures.

 Treatment for existing homes

 Treating a termite infestation in an existing building requires an integrated approach including: